TrustworthyComputing/T2-FHE-Compiler-and-Benchmarks/README.md

 java -jar target/terminator-compiler-1.0.jar <path_to_t2_file> [--debug] <LIB> [--w word_size]
 ```
 where `<LIB>` can be one of `HElib`, `Lattigo`, `SEAL`, `PALISADE`, and `TFHE`.
 For instance:

+### Example of compiling a T2 program for SEAL:
 ```powershell
 java -jar target/terminator-compiler-1.0.jar src/test/resources/tests/arithmetic.t2 --seal
 ```
-will use `SEAL` as the back-end over the integers, whereas:
+will use `SEAL` as the back-end over the integers.

+### Example of compiling a T2 program for Lattigo in the binary domain:
 ```powershell
 java -jar target/terminator-compiler-1.0.jar src/test/resources/tests/bin_test.t2 --lattigo --w 6
 ```